-Grantham Scholar Dr James Bezzina is currently a currently a R&D Chemist at ABX.
+Grantham Scholar Dr James Bezzina is s now a Process Engineer at Infineon Technologies – a world leader in sustainable semiconductor solutions – in Dresden.
 His project at the Grantham Centre looked to engineer a process to extract heavy metals from sewage streams in order to use as fertiliser.

 Human effluent is an abundant source of sustainable, phosphate rich fertiliser.
 However, sewage can also contain high concentrations of toxic heavy metals.
 Unfortunately, heavy metals can not only cause distress to living organisms, but can also accumulate within agricultural soils.
 Currently, these heavy metals are the most significant factor restricting their use as a fertiliser source.